lancejnelson/PH220/course_docs/syllabus.md

 understand and ask clearly-articulated questions regarding the concepts that you don't.
 Our discussions on lecture days will be carefully crafted to give you ample opportunity to ask questions and teach fellow classmates.

 On the days in between lecture days you will be split up into groups and each group will be given a homework problem to work on at the board.
 Each group will work together on their assigned problem and prepare to teach the rest of the class about their problem.
 I will be there the entire time to guide your work and discussion.
 Your attendance on these days will be crucial to your learning experience.

+**New this semester:**  Mondays are the exception to our regular schedule.
+On Mondays I will give you time to review the previous week's quiz in your groups.
+I may also provide instruction on challenging HW or quiz problems on these days.

-The pattern of reading before class (preparing to learn), participating in class discussions (teach one another), and group problem solving(ponder and prove) is the foundation of the learning model and has shown to provide the
+The pattern of reading before class
+(preparing to learn), participating in class discussions (teach one another), and group problem solving(ponder and prove) is the foundation of the learning model and has shown to provide the